Krztk/KtSubs/README.md

     - Write pattern for selection in the input at the bottom of the view and confirm it with ENTER or `Add` button.

 3. Save Word List:
-    - To save your edited word list, go to File -> Save in the menu.
+    - To save your word list, go to File -> Save in the menu.
     - Choose a location and provide a name for your file.

 ## Selection screen pattern examples